HimikoValk/ValorantScrimBot/README.md

 # Tutorial Describtion
 --------------
+Hello there,
+i will now describe you how you can use the bot.

 1.You allready Created you own bot (https://discord.com/developers/applications) 2.You go to your Bot Setting and will check all Checkboxes in the Category Privileged Gateway Intents! </br>
 3.Then you Scroll up and Reset the Token so you can copy it </br>